Phatteronyyz/Exam_shuffle_program/README.md

-A program to random quiz for first year students.
+A program to random quiz for freshman.